 \section{Introduction}

-Non-commutative probability is an area of Operator Algebra Theory that tries the subject from the point of view of probability, see \cite{speicher2020lecture}.
-In this sense, one considers bounded operators in a von Neumann algebra or unbounded operators affiliated to a von Neuman algebra acting on a pointed Hilbert space as random variables.
-One associates a distribution to these random variables depending on a linear functional (the state) on the algebra these operators generate.
+Non-commutative probability (NCP) is an area of Operator Algebra Theory that approaches the subject from the point of view of probability, see \cite{speicher2020lecture}.
+In this sense, one considers bounded operators in a von Neumann algebra or unbounded operators affiliated to a von Neumann algebra acting on a pointed Hilbert space as random variables.
+One associates a distribution to these random variables depending on a linear functional (the state) on the algebra generated by these operators.

-One of the essential concepts of probability is independence since it allows the building of families of random variables with a natural and manageable joint distribution.
+One of the essential concepts of probability is \emph{independence} since it allows the building of families of random variables with a natural and manageable joint distribution.
 Many theories, such as stochastic processes, particularly Markov processes, are based on independence.
-A surprising feature of non-commutative probability is the possibility of \emph{several} (abstract) independences\footnote{see \url{https://nci-wiki.apps.math.cnrs.fr/start} for a growing list} in opposition to classical probability where independence between classical random variables is somewhat unambiguous: among them one can find free independence~\cite{voiculescu1986addition}, Boolean independence~\cite{speicher1993Boolean} and monotone independence~\cite{muraki2001monotonic}.
-Even more interesting, the same collection of variables can have \emph{multiple} joint distributions, depending on the functionals being considered for computing expectations.
-These various non-commutative distributions can interact coherently; one speaks of independence between \emph{tuples of non-commutative distributions}: two state independences, three states independences and so on.
-Two epitomic examples of two states independences for the present work are the conditional freeness \cite{bozejko1996convolution,bozejko1998new} of Bo{\.z}ejko, Leinert and Speicher and secondly the infinitesimal freeness \cite{fevrier2010infinitesimal} of Février and Nica.
+A surprising feature of NCP is the possibility of \emph{several (abstract) independences} in opposition to classical probability where independence between classical random variables is somewhat unambiguous: among them one finds \emph{free independence}~\cite{voiculescu1986addition}, \emph{Boolean independence}~\cite{speicher1993boolean} and \emph{monotone independence}~\cite{muraki2001monotonic}.